cbonoz/signai23/README.md

 Advisory
 ---

-Advisory is a email drafting platform for optimizing signature request language and conversion.
+Advisory is an email drafting platform for optimizing signature request language and conversion.

 Built for the <a href="https://dropboxhackathon2023.devpost.com/">Dropbox Sign AI Hackathon 2023</a>.